The following professionals lent their expertise to this article:

 BSN to DNP

-As a master’s prepared registered nurse, you can achieve the highest level of practice with a Doctor of Nursing Practice (DNP) program.
+As an RN, you can achieve the highest level of nursing education by earning a Doctor of Nursing Practice (DNP) degree.
 This program empowers you to become a leader in healthcare, driving improvements in patient care and outcomes, especially for vulnerable populations.
-You’ll gain advanced clinical skills, translate research into practice, and influence healthcare systems.
+You gain advanced clinical skills, translate research into practice, and influence healthcare systems.

 Example: Northwestern State University